TENANTS LEGAL CENTER

 What can I do if I represented myself at trial and lost?

-If you lost your case at trial, your options are very limited.
+If you lost your case at trial, your options are limited.
 You can appeal but statistically that has not been a successful method of post trial procedure.
 Since appeals are costly with little chance of success, we generally do not handle those matters.
 There are other procedures available besides appeal including a motion for a new trial.
 This is difficult but not impossible and we have achieved some success with this procedure.
 We have also successfully negotiated post trial settlements with the landlord's attorney to vacate (cancel) the judgment even after the tenant lost the case.
 Under certain circumstances, a motion can be made to reinstate a tenancy with a special post trial petition.
-These options are available but there are costs and risks involved which may all be avoided by simply retaining an attorney prior to any trial.
-It is easier to resolve the matter with good legal help than trying to undo the damage after handling the case on your own and losing in court.

 What can I do if I made a bad settlement with the Landlord?

 It is very difficult (i.e. almost impossible) to undo a settlement made at court, even a bad or unfair one.
 It will be a binding agreement, in writing, and signed by you and the Judge.
 In most cases, you even state in court that you understand and agree to the deal.
 In these cases, you are usually stuck with the settlement.
 Fortunately, there is still an opportunity to undo that bad settlement.
-We have had some success renegotiating these bad deals but it is a risk and expense easily avoided.
-Retain an attorney before the court date and let him/her make a good settlement for you protecting your rights.
+We have had good success renegotiating these settlements to undo the damage of that bad deal and essentially make a new and better deal.